An easy entree salad complete with protein and a bonus ingredient from the sea.

 Kelp noodles are clear, tasteless, and sort of snap when you bite into them.
 I like both the visual look of noodles in a salad and the texture interest that kelp noodles in particular bring to a dish.
 They are usually found in the refrigerated section of the grocery store near the tofu.

-How do I prepare kelp noodles?
+How do I prepare kelp noodles for Salmon Protein Salad?

 Before using kelp noodles in a recipe, rinse them well to remove the liquid the noodles are packaged in.
 Separate the noodles with your fingers while you rinse them.